 - Erie Rate Lock keeps premiums the same year to year unless you are making policy changes such as adding or removing a vehicle, changing drivers on the policy or moving.

-- First accident forgiveness prevents an additional fee from being added to premiums following a policyholder’s first at-fault accident.
-Depending on which state you live in, this option may only be available to insureds who have had an Erie policy for at least three years.
+- First accident forgiveness prevents an additional surcharge from being added to premiums following a policyholder’s first at-fault accident, and may have a three-year waiting period depending on the state you live in.

 - Diminishing deductible reduces deductibles by $100 for each claims-free policy year up to a $500 maximum.